Linux agent

 Updating

-Re-run the installer with the same key β the tarball is re-downloaded and systemd is restarted.
+Stop the agent (Ctrl-C in its terminal), then re-run the installer with the same key.
+The tarball is re-downloaded and the launcher is replaced.
 No key rotation needed.

 curl -fsSL https://app.pentestas.com/agent/install.sh | sudo bash -s -- --key pa_YOUR_KEY